 These are heady times for museums in Hong Kong.
 Just a few years ago, the city was derided for its musty collection of government-run institutions.
-Now there is Tai Kwun and M+, not to mention the completely revamped Hong Kong Museum of Art (HKMoA), a redesigned Hong Kong Heritage Museum—still under construction—and the Hong Kong Palace Museum, which opened on July 2.
+Now there is Tai Kwun and M+, not to mention the completely revamped Hong Kong Museum of Art (HKMoA), a redesigned Hong Kong Museum of History—still under construction—and the Hong Kong Palace Museum, which opened on July 2.

 With this impressive growth comes challenges.
 As Hongkongers knew well enough before, it’s not enough to simply have a museum: it needs to be good.
 And how that happens is fundamentally a question of design.
 “A museum is a place where experience is king,” says HKMoA director Maria Mok.
 “The experience begins not inside the gallery, it begins as soon as a visitor enters through our front door.”

 Everything from the building’s architecture to branding is important, alongside wayfinding, accessibility and of course the design of the exhibitions themselves.
 “It is almost like extending curation beyond the exhibition galleries,” says Mok, “and we need to maintain that high standard throughout.”